open-mmlab/mmengine/docs/en/get_started/installation.md

 ### Install with mim

-[mim](https://github.com/open-mmlab/mim) is a package management tool for the OpenMMLab project, which can be used to easily install the OpenMMLab project.
+[mim](https://github.com/open-mmlab/mim) is a package management tool for the OpenMMLab project, which simplifies the installation of the OpenMMLab project.

 ```bash
 pip install -U openmim